jishnu3000/AkasaAir-DataEngineer-Task1/README.md

-# Simple Data Processing Project
+# Akasa Air Data Engineer Task 1

-This is a beginner-friendly data processing project that analyzes customer and order data.

 ## What this project does: